Local Nicaraguan Pastors

 The movies that the Shades show are always Christian based films and all have a clear presentation of the Gospel.
 They are also shown with Spanish dubbed audio, so that the audience can enjoy the film in their first langauge.

-This ministry requires a lot of travel - as the churches are VERY far apart and spread throughout the western 1/2 of the country, from Costa Rica up to Honduras.
+This ministry requires a lot of travel - as the churches are VERY far apart and spread throughout all of Nicaragua, from Costa Rica up to Honduras.